8 things you should know about wireless mesh networks

 7. Is there a standard?

 There are many standards.
 Very few of them are compatible with each other.
 However, when using a wireless mesh technology that use IPv6 and 6LoWPAN, you can rest assured that your application can be compatible with any Internet protocol based standard – just a word of caution: some protocols are more lightweight than others, making them more suitable for wireless mesh networks, one such standard is LWM2M specifically designed to work from the tiniest device via Internet, to the cloud if needed.
-Other IP based protocols that can be used is CoAP, MQTT-SN, etc. You can read more about wireless standards on our Knowledge page.
+Other IP based protocols that can be used is CoAP, MQTT-SN, etc. Read more about wireless standards.

 8. Is it easy to install?